Expert: Top Employee Training and Onboarding Challenges

 Shelley’s first assignment on her new team was to launch a pilot of the WalkMe tool in Salesforce, with the goal of increasing the productivity for Sales Professionals.
 The pilot was proven successful, and CenturyLink now has over 3,000 users in WalkMe.

-Shelley definitely knows the benefit of increased productivity.
+Shelley definitely knows the benefit of employee training and its impact on increased productivity.
 In addition to being a wife and mother of two teenagers, she is currently serving as President, Board of Directors, for Second Harvest Food Bank of Northeast Tennessee, a member of Feeding America.
 She is mentoring eight high school seniors this year, as part of the TNAchieves program, which helps students transition to higher education.
 She also serves as a Peer Navigator for F.O.R.C.E., providing support for women facing decisions surrounding hereditary breast and ovarian cancer.